Andi Sullivan: Early life

-Stanford Cardinal, 2014–2017
+College career

 During her freshman season in 2014, Sullivan started in 23 of the 24 matches in which she played.
 She scored her first goal for the Cardinal during a match against University of Dayton and served four assists throughout the season ranking third on the team.
 She made the All-Freshman First Team for Top Drawer Soccer, as well as the Pac-12 First Team and NSCAA All-Pacific Region Second Team.
 She was also awarded Pac-12 Freshman of the Year and named National Freshman of the Year by Top Drawer Soccer and Soccer America.

 As a sophomore, Sullivan played and started in all 23 games.
 She scored 5 goals, including three game-winners, and provided 2 assists.
 As a junior, Sullivan led Stanford in points (29), goals (11) and game-winning goals (4).
 She was named the Pac-12 Player of the Year and earned All-Pac-12 first team honors for the third consecutive season.

 As a senior, Sullivan tallied three goals and six assists and led Stanford to their second national championship, scoring in the College Cup final.
 She won the Hermann Trophy, after being a finalist in 2016 and a semifinalist in 2015.

 Club career

-Washington Spirit Reserves, 2012–2015

 Sullivan played in the USL W-League during the 2012–2015 seasons.
 She played with D.C.
 United Women in 2012, which was later renamed the Washington Spirit Reserves for the 2013–2015 seasons.